Arnav10090/SLD_Project/README.md

 - `STOPPING`: Motor is decelerating
 - `FAULT`: System fault condition active

-### Animation System
-- **Framer Motion**: Handles all UI animations and transitions
-- **CSS Animations**: Used for continuous effects like current flow
-- **SVG Animations**: Circuit component state changes and indicators
-- **Performance Optimized**: 60fps animations with hardware acceleration

-### Responsive Design
-- **Mobile First**: Optimized for touch interfaces
-- **Breakpoints**: Custom responsive layouts for different screen sizes
-- **Accessibility**: ARIA labels and keyboard navigation support
-- **Performance**: Optimized images and lazy loading

-## 📱 Browser Support

-- Chrome 90+
-- Firefox 88+
-- Safari 14+
-- Edge 90+

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Electrical engineering principles and DOL starter circuit design
-- Industrial automation standards and practices
-- Modern web development best practices
-- Accessibility guidelines and inclusive design principles

-## 📞 Support

-For questions, issues, or feature requests, please open an issue on the GitHub repository or contact the development team.

----

-**Note**: This simulator is designed for educational purposes and should not be used as a substitute for proper electrical engineering design and safety protocols in real-world applications.